DoudGaya/alx-low_level_programming/README.md

 # ALX Low Level Programming

-This repository contains all the projects I have in the ALX School.
+This repository contains all the projects I have in the ALX School low level programming.